Breakfast daily, 4 lunches, 7 three-course dinners including a churrascaria dinner in Rio, and a Tango and farewell dinner show in Buenos Aires

 Day 17 EASTER ISLAND

+Another full day to explore this UNESCO World Heritage Site with your Local Guide.
 This morning, your private tour visits the Rano Kau volcano, with a caldera that contains one of the island’s freshwater lakes.
-At the nearby ceremonial village of ORONGO, see the restored houses and remains of an ancient Ahu.
+At the nearby ceremonial village of ORONGO, see the restored houses and remains of an ancient ahu.
 Head to Ana Kai Tagata, an ancient cave with wall paintings on the rock.
 This afternoon, visit AHU AKIVI, with seven restored moais in the middle of the island.
 According to legend, the statues represent the seven scouts sent to Easter Island by King Hotu Matu’a.
-Finally, visit the PUNA PAU topknot quarry with its red scoria stone, where the Pukaos on top of the moai were made.
+Finally, visit the PUNA PAU topknot quarry with its red scoria stone, where the pukaos on top of the moai were made.